Choose a fine-tuning method

 - LoRA reduces training time and cost by updating only small adapter modules

-- Works as a modifier for instruction, context-grounded, or GRPO training
+- Works as a modifier for instruction, context-grounded, reinforcement, or preference tuning

 - Start with LoRA; move to full fine-tuning only if LoRA cannot achieve desired behavior